 On papers with multiple authors, only one author is eligible, and only one paper per author may be submitted.
 The prize will consist of a check for $1,000 and a certificate.
 Applicants should complete the application form online and electronically submit the form along with a PDF reprint (or preprint) of their manuscript and a PDF of the signed VERIFICATION OF ELIGIBILITY FORM, available HERE.
 The Vogel Award Committee will select the awardee.

-This award will be presented on Tuesday, March 19, 2019 during the USCAP Annual Meeting in National Harbor, Maryland.
+This award will be presented on Tuesday, March 3, 2020 during the USCAP Annual Meeting at the Los Angeles Convention Center.
 Funds for travel are not included and the awardee does not have to be present at the meeting.

 2019 F. Stephen Vogel Award